Meet our Staff & Advisors

 Prior to joining Give2Asia, Birger had a successful PR career in Silicon Valley.
 As a Vice President at Porter Novelli, a global marketing and communications firm, he advised such clients as HP, EMC, McAfee, and BMC.
 Birger holds degrees in Journalism and Political Science from the University of New Hampshire.

 Vice President of Partnerships

-Sheena Agarwal provides senior leadership and management for Give2Asia’s work in developing and expanding services to better meet the needs of communities in Asia and the philanthropic sector.
-She provides strategic direction to Give2Asia’s country-facing teams, nonprofit partner networks, and new initiatives.
-Sheena also leads the disaster philanthropy portfolio at Give2Asia.
-Sheena comes with a background in international development programming.
+Sheena Agarwal provides senior leadership to Give2Asia’s core services and strategic initiatives.
+She manages Give2Asia’s corporate services team, fiscal sponsorship network, country advisor network, and disaster philanthropy portfolio.
+Sheena comes with over 15 years of experience in international development and community programming for both private and nonprofit organizations.
 Prior to joining Give2Asia, she worked primarily with USAID-funded projects in a variety of sectors including civil society strengthening, local governance, and environmental management.
-She has a master’s degree in International Development from American University in Washington, D.C.
+She has a Master’s degree in International Development from American University in Washington, D.C.

 Vice President of Finance & Administration

 Reza Badiee is responsible for overall gift administration, budget management, financial tracking and reporting, annual audit preparation, human resources, administration of Give2Asia’s Hong Kong entity, managing relations with Give2Asia’s back-office provider and other vendors, and coordinating with the Board of Directors.
 As a seasoned professional with more than 40 years of nonprofit finance and management experience, he has held senior management positions in organizations such as the National Immigration Law Center, Women’s Funding Network, Lighthouse for the Blind and Visually Impaired, Life Chiropractic College West, and YWCA of Oakland.